Korean Immersion Program (KIP)

 For more information about KIP:

 School tours are offered each fall for families with children starting kindergarten the following September.
 School tours will be posted on this site as soon as they are available.
+You can also read through our Frequently Asked Questions for more information!

 Please click on the link below to download the school's Korean Immersion Handbook, in pdf. format.
 In order to open and read either file, please use Adobe's Reader or Apple's Preview applications.